 Note: News Corp's FY'24 ended on June 30, 2024.
-Q1 FY 25 refers to the quarter that ended on September 30, 2024
+Q2 FY 25 refers to the quarter that ended on December 31, 2024

 Below we highlight key drivers of News Corp's value that present opportunities for upside or downside to the current Trefis price estimate for News Corp.

 News Corp is a diversified media and information services company.
 The Company operates in four segments: News and Information Services, Subscription Video Services, Digital Real Estate Services, and Book Publishing.
 The company's overall business consists of a range of media, including news and information services, sports programming in Australia, digital real estate services, book publishing, and pay-TV distribution in Australia.
 The company distributes its content under various popular brands, including The Wall Street Journal, Dow Jones, Herald Sun, The Sun, The Times, HarperCollins Publishers, and Fox Sports Australia.
-The company also consolidated Foxtel and Fox Sports Australia (including Sky News), reflected in the revenue segment Subscription Video Services.
-This consolidation makes circulation and subscription revenues the biggest revenue stream for News Corp, guarding the company against the volatile advertising market.

 The prime value contributor for News Corp consists of Dow Jones, News Corp Australia (which includes News Limited and its subsidiaries), News UK (formerly known as News International), and the New York Post.
 These generate revenue primarily through print and digital advertising sales and through circulation and subscriptions to its print and digital products.
 News Corp's Wall Street Journal is the leading circulation daily newspaper in the U.S., with an average print and digital circulation of ~4.3 million.

-Online media provides more abundantly available information, at a faster rate and cheaper prices when compared to print media.
+Online media provides more abundant available information, at a faster rate and cheaper prices when compared to print media.
 This has effectively rendered print newspapers obsolete, and as online reading is further made easier by tablets/smartphones, both physical circulation and print advertising within newspapers would likely see a decline going forward.

 News Corp's businesses face competition from other sources of news, information, and entertainment content delivery, and consumers are migrating to other media alternatives.
 This reflects general trends in the newspaper industry, including declining newspaper buying by younger audiences and consumers' increasing reliance on the Internet for the delivery of news and information, often without charge.